-- Non-Contact youth sports practice and games may resume following mass gathering restrictions of 50% occupancy. - Contact Sports - o Practice or training with no contact is allowed.
-Controlled practice size is limited to stable groups of 25. - o Full contact practice may resume with stable groups of 25. - o Target date for games and tournaments to resume is July 24th.
+- No youth sports are allowed for children 5 years old or younger - Non-Contact youth sports practice and games may resume following mass gathering restrictions of 50% occupancy or 50 people, whichever is less. - Contact Sports - o Practice or training with no contact is allowed.
+Controlled practice size is limited to stable groups of 25. - o \Target date for full contact practice to resume with stable groups is June 22nd. - o \Target date for games and tournaments to resume is July 24th.

-Target dates or requirements are subject to change based upon COVID-19 disease rate data as these dates approach.
+\Target dates or requirements are subject to change based upon COVID-19 disease rate data as these dates approach.